 "Nope."
 I put a hand in front of Bonnie's face to stop her from talking.
 "I will not have such blasphemy spoken in my presence."

 Bonnie whacked me over the back of the head.

 "It's a journey, Ana.
-You don't get in shape in just one work out, it takes hundreds of visits to the gym.
-Day after day after day after day—you have to be committed!"
+You don't become fit in just one work out, it takes hundreds of visits to the gym.
+Day after day after day—you have to be committed."

 I almost dropped the five pound weight.
 "Ah…"

 "Are you committed, Ana?"

 "I guess so…" The weight was really heavy.
 I know it was just five pounds, but, shit, that weight was heavy, My arms felt like stone.
 My legs felt like sausages.
 My head was pounding.
 I was coated in sweat.
 I felt gross.
 I felt unfit.
 And I did not want to be there.

 "What kind of answer is that?
 You came to me and said you wanted to get in shape.
 You said your life depended on it.
 And now you're giving me some kind of half-hearted answer.
 Are you committed, Ana?"

 I dropped the weight and collapsed on the mat beside it.
 Oh my God, I was unfit.

 I hadn't Skipped to Middle Earth in three weeks, not since the Palantír incident.
 Nick and Bonnie had tried a couple more times to get me to talk about the Palantír or the celebration that had taken place in Rohan, but I knew nothing more about it than they did and I found that I'd rather not discuss the Palantír and I wanted to discuss Dorthin even less.
 Eventually, they gave up asking about Middle Earth.